ʿAin Mallaha: Burial customs

 It is likely that entire families were buried in the remains of their own houses, the houses being subsequently abandoned.
 During excavation, Perrot found one dwelling to contain the graves of 11 men, women, and children, many of them wearing elaborate decorations made from dentalium shells.
 In another dwelling (131), twelve individuals were found, one buried with her hand resting on the body of a small puppy.
 This burial of a human being with a domestic dog represents the earliest known archaeological evidence of dog domestication.
-One of the female burials has disarranged body parts and gazelle horn-cores placed near the head, David Wengrow has used this as evidence for the deep-history animal-human composites.
+One of the female burials has disarranged body parts and gazelle horn-cores placed near the head, David Wengrow has used this as evidence for the deep-history of human-animal hybrid motifs found in ancient beliefs, practices, and folklore.

 Excavation

-ʿAin Mallaha was discovered in 1954 and salvage excavations were carried out under the supervision of J. Perrot, M. Lechevalier and Francois Valla of the CNRS.
+ʿAin Mallaha was discovered in 1954 and salvage excavations were carried out under the supervision of Jean Perrot, Monique Lechevalier and François Valla of the CNRS.
+Since 2022, the site is excavated by Fanny Bocquentin and Lior Weissbrod.